Reconstructing the unitary part of a noisy quantum channel: Application

 \subsection{Results: Multiple qubits}

-This section addresses the question how the system size, in our model represented by the number of qubits $N$, affects the performance of the reconstruction methods.
-To this end, we consider a random unitary operation on a system of $N$-qubits, i.e.~$d=2^N$ for the case of $T_1$ decay.
-We have seen in Sec.~\ref{subsec:Two qubits} that the gate error of the reconstruction methods is connected to the unitarity of the underlying dynamical map.
-The unitarity of the dynamical directly is strongly affected by the specific form of the dissipation in the model.
-In the following, we consider two choices: \\ (i) All qubits are subject to decay, i.e., the dissipation rate on the $i$-th qubit is $\gamma_1^{(i)} = \frac{1}{T_1}$ where $i \in \{1,..,N\}$.
-Such a scenario is very common in qubit arrays found in many quantum computation architectures where the error rate of all working qubits is described by spontaneous decay \cite{Schindler2013arXiv}.
-In this case, one would expect that the gate error increases with system size, since the total dissipation strength can be seen as $\gamma_1^{\text{tot}}= \sum_i^N \gamma_1^{(i)}$ leading to an increasing unitarity error for larger $N$.
-Fig.~\ref{fig:error over RDM T1 for N} shows the gate error versus $T_1$ times for random unitary operations on $N=\{2,3,4,5\}$ qubits reconstructed using the mixed-state (left side), respectively pure-state (right side), reconstruction methods.
-The top panels confirm the intuition that the gate error gradually increases with the system size for all dissipation strengths.
-This gradual shift is more pronounced for mixed-state reconstruction (top left panel of Fig.~\ref{fig:error over RDM T1 for N}) than for the pure-state reconstruction (top right panel of Fig.~\ref{fig:error over RDM T1 for N}). \\ (ii) Only a single qubit dissipates with rate $\gamma_1 = \frac{1}{T_1}$ (bottom panels in Fig.~\ref{fig:error over RDM T1 for N}).
-The dissipating qubit could be, e.g., a working qubit that is connected to several other memory qubits which do not exhibit the same noise \cite{Schindler2013arXiv}.
-Figure~\ref{fig:error over RDM T1 for N} shows once again a gradual shift of the gate error for the mixed-state reconstruction with respect to the system size.
-This shift however is smaller if only one qubits dissipates compared to the case where all qubits dissipate, cf.~ the top left panel and bottom left panel in Fig.~\ref{fig:error over RDM T1 for N}.
-Conversely, the gate error of the pure-state reconstruction if only one qubit dissipates (see bottom right panel) does not change appreciably.
-This is an interesting contrast to the case where all qubits dissipate, cf.~the top right panel and bottom right panel in Fig.~\ref{fig:error over RDM T1 for N}.
-Specifically, the gate error with respect to $N$ increases visibly in the (i) case but remains somewhat constant in the (ii) case.
-Because the differences of the gate error on the scale used in Fig.~\ref{fig:error over RDM T1 for N} are relatively small, we analyze this interesting behavior in greater detail for some fixed $T_1$ decay times, see Fig.~\ref{fig:mixed error over N for T1} and Fig.~\ref{fig:pure error over N for T1}.
+How does the system size affect the performance of the reconstruction methods?
+To answer this question, we consider random unitaries on a system of $N$ qubits for the case of $T_1$ decay.
+We have seen in Sec.~\ref{subsec:Two qubits} that the reconstruction error of the reconstruction methods is connected to the unitarity of the dynamical map.
+The specific form of the dissipation determines unitarity, and we consider two choices in the following.
+In the first choice, all qubits are subject to decay, with identical dissipation rates $\gamma_1^{(i)} = \frac{1}{T_1}$ for $i=1,\dots,N$.
+Such a scenario is common in qubit arrays where the error is caused by spontaneous decay~\cite{Schindler2013arXiv}.
+In this case, one would expect the reconstruction error to increase with system size, since the total dissipation strength is $\gamma_1^{\text{tot}}= \sum_i^N \gamma_1^{(i)}$ which scales with $N$.
+Figure~\ref{fig:error over RDM T1 for N} (top) shows the reconstruction error versus $T_1$ times for random unitaries for $N=2,3,4,5$ qubits, reconstructed using the mixed-state (left panels), respectively the pure-state (right panels), reconstruction method.
+The top panels confirm the intuition that the reconstruction error gradually increases with the system size for all dissipation strengths.
+This gradual shift is more pronounced for mixed-state reconstruction (top left panel of Fig.~\ref{fig:error over RDM T1 for N}) than for the pure-state reconstruction (top right panel of Fig.~\ref{fig:error over RDM T1 for N}).